bartonlp/site-class/README.md

   "require": {
       "php": ">=5.4",
       "bartonlp/site-class": "dev-master"
-  },
-  "scripts": {
-      "post-install-cmd": [
-          "ln -s vendor/bartonlp/site-class/tests examples"
-      ]
   }
 }
 ```

-The &quot;scripts&quot; section in the composer.json creates a symbolic link to the 'tests'
+The &quot;scripts&quot; section in the composer.json creates a symbolic link to the 'examples'
 directory in your project root.
 All of the examples and documentation will be in 'examples'.

 Then run ```composer install```.